What is the Eustachian tube?

 - intermittent pain (otalgia)

-- muffled sounds
+- muffled or dull hearing

 - discomfort.